AguaClara/Textbook/Filtration/EStaRS_Design.rst

 EStaRS Design
 *******************

-[I made it about 2/3 of the way through the file and then I ran out of steam.
-I suggest beginning by stating in text how the design will proceed.
-Below is my attempt.]

-#.
-Set the spacing between branches to be 0.5 of the sand layer depth
-inlet branch orifice size set by maximum diameter than can be used without creating holes through the side of the connection between the branch and the wing pipe.
-#.
-Set the orifice area in the backwash inlet branches based on keeping backwash head loss low.
-Aim for something between 1 and 5 cm with these numbers chosen to be small relative to the total head loss through an AguaClara plant and assuming that there isn't any reason to waste energy here.
-#.
-Calculate the spacing between orifices (and make sure it is possible to fabricate)
-You can continue with these steps.
-Make sure that you always know everything required to get to the next step.

 .. attention::

   This file is a work in progress and includes notes from the author to the author, all information included here is correct though likely incomplete